-Sodding is the use of a transplanted vegetative cover to provide immediate erosion control in disturbed areas.
+Sodding is transplanting harvested sod to provide immediate ground cover.
 Sodding is well suited for stabilizing erodible areas such as grass-lined channels, slopes around storm drain inlets and outlets, diversions, swales, and slopes and filter strips that cannot be established by seed or that need immediate cover.

 - Plant Selection

 - Surface Preparation

-- Soil Amendments (lime and fertilizer)
+- Application of Soil Amendments (lime and fertilizer)

 - Installing the Sod

 - Irrigation

-- Installation Verification
+- Practice Verification

+- Maintenance